-If you tighten the strain relief clip clamping screws too tightly this can damage the insulation.
-Damaged insulation can result in arcing.
-This can result in death, serious injury or material damage.
+Tightening the strain relief clip clamping screws too tightly can damage the insulation.
+This can cause a voltage flashover.
+This can result in death, serious injury, or material damage.

 Tighten the strain relief clip clamping screws to the specified torque.